valenciarb/valenciarb.github.io/README.md

   src: "Image file"
   alt: "Alt text for the image"
   width: "Width of the image"
+---
+Markdown content for the event here
 ```

+## 🧛🏼‍♀️🧛🏽‍♂️ Adding a new members

+To add a new member to the group you'll have to:

+- Get an image (square if possible) and add it to `/public/images/people` (make sure there aren't any name collisions)
+- Update the `people.json` file with the information of the person.

+### people.json structure of a person

+To add a person create a new object (`{}`) inside the `people` array in the [people.json](./src/people.json) file.

+All fields are optional, but if you don't have an image it will look odd (also a person without a name makes little sense).

+There are the following (optional) fields:

+- avatar: the name of the image file for that person
+- name : the name of that person
+- social_name: the handle of that person in their social network of choice
+- social_link: the link to their social network profile
+- social_icon: the icon of their social network of choice (possible values are: bluesky, facebook, mastodon, threads and twitter )
+- website: the URL to their website
+- intro: a little text about them

 ## 🧞 Commands for running this site locally